-The main components of Tier 2 capital are collective allowance for bad and doubtful debts and subordinated debt instruments as follows:
+The main components of Tier 2 capital are collective allowance for impaired loans and advances and subordinated debt instruments as follows:

 Medium Term Notes

 In the financial year 2008, the Bank implemented a RM2.0 billion nominal value Medium Term Notes ("MTN") Programme.
 The proceeds raised from the MTN Programme had been utilised for the refinancing of existing subordinated debts and for general working capital requirements.